Personal History: My Story

 HOBBYIST TO PROFESSIONAL

-I enjoyed fancy cameras–really fancy cameras.
+My story as a professional photographer in Houston began in early 2004.
+As a nature photography enthusiast who loved photographing mountains and flowers, I enjoyed fancy cameras–really fancy cameras.
 I eventually discovered that I could save money if I claimed my expensive camera equipment by itemizing my taxes.

 With that main goal in mind, I became a professional portrait photographer.
 Soon thereafter I began seeking work as a wedding photographer.
-And after that, here you are–reading this expanded bio and thinking about ice cream.
+And after that, here you are–reading this super-long bio and thinking about ice cream.

 FARMER TO TECHNOCRAT